meleu/share/screep.md

 - [Method 1](#method-1): automates the `retroarch.cfg` configs but you have to use SSelph scraper tool from command line every time you want to update the `gamelist.xml` with your screenshots.

-- [Method 2](#method-2): `retroarch.cfg` configs are done manually but automates the placement of your screenshots as the respective emulationstation game images.
+- [Method 2](#method-2): you have to [scrape your ROMs](https://github.com/retropie/retropie-setup/wiki/scraper) before, and manually edit `retroarch.cfg` configs, but automates the placement of your screenshots as the respective emulationstation game images.

 Now you have to choose which method you want to follow (or read about both): [Method 1](#method-1) or [Method 2](#method-2).